kennylindholm/monitoring/ansible/roles/README.md

 grafana_log_level: "debug"
 ```

-## Migration from monitoring-stack Role
+## Migration Guide

-To migrate from the original monitoring-stack role:

-1. Backup existing data
-2. Stop the monitoring-stack services
-3. Deploy using individual roles with the same configuration
+For migration from older deployments, please see the [MIGRATION_GUIDE.md](../MIGRATION_GUIDE.md) in the parent directory.
 4. Verify data persistence and service functionality

 ## Contributing